DengKaiCQ/VGGT-Long/README.md

 You can also find some alternative solutions at this link ([Stackoverflow](https://stackoverflow.com/questions/78200859/how-can-i-install-faiss-gpu)).

-This problem still remains unsolved.
+If this problem still remains unsolved.
 You may consider proceeding to Step 4 in the Environment Setup.

 #### **c.
 Module `torch` has no attribute `uint64`.**